ytdl-org/youtube-dl/README.md

 The URLs youtube-dl outputs require the downloader to have the correct cookies.
 Use the `--cookies` option to write the required cookies into a file, and advise your downloader to read cookies from that file.

+### ERROR: no fmt_url_map or conn information found in video info

+youtube has switched to a new video info format in July 2011 which is not supported by old versions of youtube-dl.
+You can update youtube-dl with `sudo youtube-dl -U`.

 ## COPYRIGHT
 **youtube-dl**: Copyright © 2006-2011 Ricardo Garcia Gonzalez.
 The program is released into the public domain by the copyright holder.
 This README file was